Ipshita29/Ipshita29/README.md

 - FableGenie – An e-book creator app.
 - AIRA – AI-intergrated mental health care app.
-- CodeAtlas - Complete AI Repository Intelligence System.
+- Codebase RAG - A RAG to answer your repositry queries.
 - All about F1 - Your Pit Stop for Everything F1 (Currently working).

 ---